-22 Diet Changes for Stronger Heart After 40
+22 Diet Changes for a Stronger Heart After 40

 If you love your heart, you'll start shopping smart.
 Otherwise, you're putting your body at risk of diabetes and high cholesterol by ignoring this organ—and it's not as if your risk isn't sky-high already.
 According to the Center for Disease Control and Prevention, 1 in every 4 deaths in the United States has heart disease to blame.